AnkitSharmaDev/ExamHelper/Readme.md

 ### **Exit:**

-- Right-click the system tray icon (if implemented) and select "Exit," or use Task Manager to close.
+-  Use Task Manager to close.

 ## **Ethical Use Guidelines**